I admit I have (and have had) too many pairs of speakers.

 They have a socket for a 3.5mm jack, but the last time I tried them, the result was less than successful.

-I bought a Sony X11 for travelling so that I don’t have to listen to music straight off the laptop.
+I bought a Sony X11 for travelling so that I’m not tied to the laptop by a pair of headphones when I’m on holiday.
 It’s another small speaker which produces actually quite decent sound which, I’d say, is on a par with the Auroras.
 It’s possible to pair X11s together for a stereo effect.

 I bought the Edifier R12Us to replace a pair of very cheap golf ball speakers I was using at school.
 Even there I’d like to have a decent pair of speakers.
 They were only ¥99, but they’re compact, and the sound isn’t too shabby for classroom use.